jayeshdhule/Assesment-1/README-notes.md

 - CORS: during development the API allows requests from `http://localhost:3000`.
 If you call the API over HTTP and the server is configured to redirect HTTP→HTTPS, browsers may block the OPTIONS preflight (307 redirect).
 Recommended approaches:
   - Call the HTTPS URL (e.g. `https://localhost:5000`) and trust the dev certificate once: `dotnet dev-certs https --trust`.
   - Or run the API in Development without `UseHttpsRedirection()` (currently handled in `Program.cs`).
-- Tests: unit tests are in `tests/AvalphaTechnologies.CommissionCalculator.Tests` and reference the API project.
+- Tests: unit tests are in `api.Tests/` and test the `CommisionController` logic (calculations, validation, rounding, edge cases).
 - Currency and rounding: monetary amounts use `decimal` and are rounded to 2 decimal places in responses.

 Business rates used